Skip to main content

 • the use of a vehicle exceeding three tonne tare in weight

 • the display of an advertising sign greater than 0.2m2 (45cm x 45cm) in size.
 Signs must be attached to the house, letterbox or front fence.
-No portable, easel or A-Frames signs are permitted.
 Signs should only display the business name, nature of business and trading hours.

 Types of businesses NOT suitable within a residential zone